 Learn how to access your learner’s strengths and challenges.
 Understand how and when to integrate exercise, nutrition, vision therapy, sound therapy, neurodevelopmental/ movement therapy, vestibular therapy, and cognitive therapy.
 You will learn different exercises to use in each area to improve learning.
-A holistic approach is the most effective method to strength and create neuropathways in the brain.
-The visual, auditory and vestibular systems must be receiving and processing the information quickly and accurately.
-The information then goes to the brain where working memory is needed to think about the information, use it, and send to long-term memory.
-It is also crucial to visualize letters, numbers, and objects for reading/spelling, math, and comprehension.
-Critical thinking, visual-spatial and perceptual reasoning needs to be strong as well.
+A holistic approach is the most effective method to strengthen and create neuropathways in the brain.
+The visual, auditory, and vestibular systems must receive and process the information quickly and accurately.
+The information then goes to the brain, where working memory is needed to think about the information, use it, and send it to long-term memory.
+Visualizing letters, numbers, and objects for reading/spelling, math, and comprehension is also crucial.
+Critical thinking, visual-spatial, and perceptual reasoning also need to be strong.

 Increasing Cognitive Abilities and Social Skills of Children with Learning Challenges

 You will learn a holistic approach that increases processing, working memory, comprehension, social skills, and critical thinking in children with learning challenges.
-This approach creates a synthesis of cognition, emotions, and values found in Biblical antecedents.
-The Equipping Minds Cognitive Development Curriculum is based on the research of Dr. Reuven Feuerstein’s proving that regardless of age or etiology that cognitive abilities can be increased.
-Intelligence is not static and critical age or period can be overcome.
-The human mediator introduces the cognitive prerequisites of learning and the processing of content to extend the individuals potential by generating new cognitive structures and increased learning capacity.
+This approach synthesizes cognition, emotions, and values found in Biblical antecedents.
+The Equipping Minds Cognitive Development Curriculum is based on the research of Dr. Reuven Feuerstein, proving that regardless of age or etiology that cognitive abilities can be increased.
+Intelligence is not static, and critical age or period can be overcome.
+The human mediator introduces the cognitive prerequisites of learning and the processing of content to extend the individual’s potential by generating new cognitive structures and increased learning capacity.

 The Role of Imagery and Memory in Learning

 Learn how to visualize letters, numbers, and objects to improve reading, math, and comprehension.
 The ability to visualize letters is necessary for spelling and reading, the ability to visualize numbers is necessary for math, and the ability to visualize pictures and concepts is necessary for reading comprehension and critical thinking.
-Learn the exercises to connect these pathways.
+You can learn the exercises to connect these pathways.

 A naturalistic or biblical worldview of human development

 A naturalistic view of human development has been prevalent for over 300 years and has gone unchallenged.
-Upon speaking to educators and psychologists, Piaget’s name and theories are renowned and accepted while the names of John Amos Comenius, Shmuel Feuerstein, and Reuven Feuerstein are virtually unknown.
-However, both Shmuel Feuerstein, and John Amos Comenius challenge the naturalistic view and replace it with a biblical view of human development.
-Seemingly, the naturalistic view of humanity and human development has been widely accepted.
-Educators have come to accept the theories of human development embraced by an educational system that discount spirituality and have a naturalist worldview rather than a biblical view of human development.
+Upon speaking to educators and psychologists, Piaget’s name and theories are renowned and accepted, while John Amos Comenius, Shmuel Feuerstein, and Reuven Feuerstein are virtually unknown.
+However, both Shmuel Feuerstein and John Amos Comenius challenge the naturalistic view and replace it with a biblical view of human development.
+The naturalistic view of humanity and human development has been widely accepted.
+Educators have come to accept the theories of human development embraced by an educational system that discounts spirituality and has a naturalist worldview rather than a biblical view of human development.
 Developmental theories have informed our perspectives, expectations, and limitations of learners who have intellectual, behavioral, and physical challenges.

 Computer training or human mediator

-In recent years the majority of research studies in peer-reviewed journals have utilized computer software programs to enhance cognitive skills with a focus on working memory training.
-An alternative approach absent in the current literature on working memory is the use of a human mediator.
+In recent years, most research studies in peer-reviewed journals have utilized computer software programs to enhance cognitive skills with a focus on working memory training.
+An alternative approach absent in the current literature on working memory is using a human mediator.
 Mediation is an interaction in which a human mediator who possesses knowledge intends to convey a particular meaning or skill and encourages the child to transcend, that is, to relate the meaning to some other thought or experience.
 Mediation is intended to help children expand their cognitive capacity, especially when ideas are new or challenging.
-The Equipping Minds Cognitive Development Curriculum (EMCDC) is a method of cognitive skill development which uses a human mediator and is based on the theory of Structural Cognitive Modifiability (SCM), Mediated Learning Experience (MLE), and a biblical worldview of human development.
-The success of the research with EMCDC supports the use of a human mediator, which is rooted in Scripture and Feuerstein’s theory of Mediated Learning Experience (MLE), and affirms that cognitive skills can be developed in the classroom or clinical setting through a human mediator rather than a computer program.
+The Equipping Minds Cognitive Development Curriculum (EMCDC) is a method of cognitive skill development that uses a human mediator and is based on the theory of Structural Cognitive Modifiability (SCM), Mediated Learning Experience (MLE), and a biblical worldview of human development.
+The success of the research with EMCDC supports the use of a human mediator, which is rooted in Scripture and Feuerstein’s theory of Mediated Learning Experience (MLE).
+It affirms that cognitive skills can be developed in the classroom or clinical setting through a human mediator rather than a computer program.